benlagreca02/dotfiles/README.md

 stabliity most often (and ROS support).
 I don't have plans to full-time switch to Arch (yet) but I have considered it.

+- [ ] Get dunst or some other notificaiton daemon confirmed working (CRITICAL FOR DISCORD TO NOT CRASH)

 - [ ] Make waybar power button actually do something
 - [ ] "Night light" for red light at night (red shift or whatever you wanna call it)
 - [ ] Hyprland add keybind to move a window up/down the stack
 - [ ] Manage packages and see how to get dependencies for scripts (?), also install dependencies on pull-down of config repo possibly
 - [ ] Backup system (pacakges and system, not just dotfiles)
-- [ ] rice vim airline bar to have more info I care about
-- [ ] Get dunst or some other notificaiton daemon confirmed working
-- [ ] document keybindings for everything
+- [ ] document keybindings for everything better
 - [ ] Consider looking into Dmenu or simmilar for app launching
 - [ ] Make a "go to hyprland config folder" alias of some kind?
 - [ ] Make hyprlock actually lock on close and time out of inactivity